LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->unescape()

-   This method returns a string with any escape sequences in the base string object replaced with their literal Unicode equivalents.
-This is the same escape process Lasso does for string literals.
+   This method returns a string with any escape sequences (a sequence beginning with a backslash) in the base string object replaced with their literal Unicode equivalents.
+This is the same escape process Lasso does for non-ticked string literals.

 .. member:: string->encodeHtml()
 .. member:: string->encodeHtml(p0::boolean, p1::boolean)